skywokerr/airbnb-clone-project/README.md

 4.  **Improves Communication and Handoff:** A well-documented design system bridges the gap between the design and development phases.
 It provides a clear, objective checklist for developers to implement and for designers to QA (Quality Assurance) against.
 This minimizes subjective feedback like "this doesn't look right" and replaces it with objective checks like "this button should use `@color-primary` but is currently `#1E40AF`."

-Of course.
-Here is the new "UI Component Patterns" section for your README.md, written with a focus on reusability and modern frontend practices.

 ---